USGS-EROS/lcmap-blackmagic/README.rst

 Input data originates from `lcmap-chipmunk <http://github.com/usgs-eros/lcmap-chipmunk>`_.
-Follow the instructions to download, run and load test data onto your local machine.
+Follow the instructions to download, run and load test data onto your local machine. lcmap-blackmagic requires ARD and AUX data from Chipmunk, so ingest both.

 To support testing on external CICD servers, a reverse-proxy NGINX cache is set up as a project dependency.
 Test HTTP requests are sent to NGINX which then serves